codess-aus/DP-100/Experiment.md

 You can use the **run.log_table** method to log a dictionary object to the run.
 A dictionary is sometimes referred to as an array and allows you to store key values along with associated data.

 The **run.tag** method allows you to tag a run with a string key.
 The value is optional.

+Drag the **Execute Python Script** module onto the designer canvas.
+This module can be added to a drag-and-drop designer pipeline to run Python code.
+This is useful in cases where an existing Azure Machine Learning designer module does not provide the functionality you need for your experiments.

+The **run.log_table** method to the code editor.
+Azure Machine Learning allows you to track multiple metrics for your experiments.
+These metrics are stored in the experiment's run record for later retrieval and analysis.
+You can use the run.log_table method to log a dictionary object to the run.
+A dictionary is sometimes referred to as an array, and it allows you to store key values along with associated data.

+The **run.start_logging** method is used for interactive runs, such as those executed from a Jupyter notebook.
+This method logs metrics to the experiment's run record.

+The **ScriptRunConfig** class is used to create an object that contains both training environment configuration information as well as a training script.
+This ScriptRunConfig object can be used to initiate a fully configured training run as part of a machine learning experiment.